F. W. Murnau: Hollywood

-Murnau immigrated to Hollywood in 1926, where he joined the Fox Studio and made Sunrise: A Song of Two Humans (1927), a movie often cited by scholars as one of the greatest of all time.
+Murnau immigrated to the United States in 1926, where he joined the Fox Studio and made Sunrise: A Song of Two Humans (1927), a movie often cited by scholars as one of the greatest of all time.
 Released in the Fox Movietone sound-on-film system (music and sound effects only), Sunrise was not a financial success, but received several Oscars at the very first Academy Awards ceremony in 1929.
 In winning the Academy Award for Unique and Artistic Production it shared what is now the Best Picture award with the movie Wings.
 The first Academy Award for Best Actress went to Janet Gaynor for this and two other films that year; afterward, each award was limited to work in a single film.
 In spite of this, Murnau was financially well off, and purchased a farm in Oregon.

 Murnau's next two films, the (now lost) 4 Devils (1928) and City Girl (1930), were modified to adapt to the new era of sound film and were not well received.
 Their poor receptions disillusioned Murnau, and he quit Fox to journey for a while in the South Pacific.

 Together with documentary film pioneer Robert J. Flaherty, Murnau traveled to Bora Bora to make the film Tabu in 1931.
 Flaherty left after artistic disputes with Murnau, who had to finish the movie himself.
 The movie was censored in the United States for its images of bare-breasted Polynesian women.
 The film was originally shot by cinematographer Floyd Crosby as half-talkie, half-silent, before being fully restored as a silent film — Murnau's preferred medium.